Frequently Asked Questions (FAQs)

 Albuquerque, NM 87131-0001

 Yes.
-If you would like to appeal your citation, you may do so online through My Parking Account.
-You have five (5) business days to appeal a citation from the issue date.
+If you would like to appeal your parking citation, you may do so online through My Parking Account.
+You have five (5) business days to submit an appeal for your citation from the issue date to avoid any additional fees.

-We only allow appeals online so that there is a paper trail for the citation being appealed.
-We also want there to be a seperation of dutiesto ensure that all appeals are handled fairly and equally.
+We only allow appeals online so that there is a paper trail for the parking citation being appealed.
+We also want there to be a separation of duties to ensure that all appeals are handled fairly and equally.

-Yes.
-You may appeal your citation a second time if the appeal was not granted the first time.
+Yes!
+You may submit a second appeal of your parking citation if the appeal was not granted the first time.
 This will be an administrative review.

-You can get three (3) citations.
-We encourage people to come speak with us about why they may have received a citation, how to prevent the citations in the future, etc. before we immobolize a vehicle.
+You can receive three (3) citations.
+We encourage people to come speak with us about why they may have received a citation, how to prevent the citations in the future, etc. before we immobilize a vehicle.

 Shuttles & Alternative Transportation